Orders

 A typical order follows this lifecycle:

 - Customer places order — The order is created with a "New" status.
 An invoice is generated in the payment system.
+Stock is reserved for the ordered items.

 - Order is fulfilled — A backend user processes the order, picks and packs the items, and updates the status (e.g., to "Processing" or "Shipped").
 Tracking codes are added when the shipment is dispatched.